-They’re roomy, with great visibility, loads of comfort and often loads of presence on the road, so it’s not hard to understand why Sports Utility Vehicles – SUVs – have become the car of choice for so many people.
+They’re roomy, with great visibility, loads of comfort and often loads of presence on the road, so it’s not hard to understand why Sports Utility Vehicles have become the car of choice for so many people.

-Because of their popularity, electric SUVs are already available in a range of price points, from the entry-level MG ZS EV through to highly desirable premium models like the Audi e-Tron and Tesla Model X.
+Electric SUVs are already available in a range of price points, from the entry-level MG ZS EV through to highly desirable premium models like the Audi E-Tron and Tesla Model X.

-You can get the e-Tron in two power outputs: the standard model comes with a 71kWh battery that delivers 308bhp and a top-spec 95kWh unit that packs a real punch with 402bhp.
+You can get the E-Tron in two power outputs: the standard model comes with a 71kWh battery that delivers 313hp, while a top-spec 95kWh unit packs a real punch with 408hp.

 Like every Mercedes, the EQC offers that tempting blend of effortless, stress-free travel but the performance to surprise when you call upon it.
-The EQC can hit 62mph from standstill in just 5.1 seconds and comes with some incredible technology including the mindblowing MBUX multimedia system that features both gesture control and intelligent voice activation to operate everything from the music to climate control.
+Boasting a range of up to 255 miles from a single charge, the EQC can hit 62mph from standstill in just 5.1 seconds and comes with some incredible technology, including the mindblowing MBUX multimedia system that features both gesture control and intelligent voice activation to operate everything from the music to cabin temperature.
 Just tell the EQC that you feel cold and it will pop the heating on for you.
-Danke schoen!

-And what a surprise it was in more ways than one.
-From the outset the I-Pace proved itself to be the most dynamically capable car in the electric SUV category.
-It’s a joy to drive: poised and engaging with immense performance from its twin motors that produce 395bhp.
-When they’re both flat out the I-Pace can charge from 0-62mph in just 4.8 seconds yet it can also deliver 292 miles of range when driven with less haste...
+And what a surprise it was, in more ways than one.
+From the outset, the I-Pace proved itself to be the most dynamically capable car in the electric SUV category.
+It’s a joy to drive: poised and engaging with immense performance from its twin motors that produce 400hp.
+When they’re both working their hardest, the I-Pace can accelerate from 0-62mph in just 4.8 seconds yet it can also deliver 292 miles of range from a single charge when driven with less haste.

 Hyundai Kona Electric

-If a 1000-horsepower Tesla isn’t what you need, then the Hyundai Kona Electric might be the perfect electric SUV to bring you back down to Earth… Hugely popular – and rightly so – the Kona can deliver superb 301-mile range in 64kWh battery guise and is just one of the easiest and most practical small, family SUVs you could wish for.
-It’s got a great interior and there’s a proper list of safety technology available from adaptive cruise control, lane-keeping assistance and autonomous emergency braking to blindspot monitoring and road sign recognition.
+If a 1000-horsepower Tesla isn’t what you need, then the Hyundai Kona Electric might be the perfect electric SUV to bring you back down to earth.
+Hugely popular – and rightly so – the Kona can deliver superb 300-mile range in 64kWh battery guise, and is just one of the easiest and most practical small, family SUVs you could wish for.
+It’s got a great interior and there’s a proper list of safety technology available, from adaptive cruise control, lane-keeping assistance and autonomous emergency braking to blindspot monitoring and road sign recognition.